atlazem/atlazem/README.md

 <b>Hi there 👋</b>

-Im Youssef Mourchid, a software engineer studies in 1337 programming school who is interested in Web dev and AI domaines.
+Im Youssef Mourchid, a software engineer studies in 1337 programming school.

+<b>About Me 🧑‍🎓</b>

+I'm interested in Web dev and AI domaines.

 <b>42 PROFILE 🧑‍🎓</b>